Patrik Laine said the knee sprain that will keep him out of the Montreal Canadiens' lineup for 2-3 months “could have been much worse."

 The No. 2 pick by the Winnipeg Jets in the 2016 NHL Draft said he has no ill will toward Pare regarding the injury.

 “I don’t think anybody’s trying to hurt anybody,” Laine said.
 “Hockey is a fast game.
-I put myself in that situation a little bit and you know, he’s trying to make a stop.
+I put myself in that situation a little bit, and you know, he’s trying to make a stop.
 It’s just an unfortunate collision.

-“He texted me afterwards; give him respect for that.
+“He texted me afterwards, give him respect for that.
 Just an unfortunate play.”

 Laine has 388 points (204 goals, 184 assists) in 480 NHL games with the Jets and Blue Jackets, and 16 points (eight goals, eight assists) in 24 Stanley Cup Playoff games.
-He scored a League career-high 44 goals with the Jets in 2017-18 after scoring 36 as a rookie in 2016-17.
-He's a six-time 20-goal scorer, mostly recently with 22 goals in 2022-23, but has played 129 of 246 games the past three seasons.
+He scored an NHL career-high 44 goals with the Jets in 2017-18 after scoring 36 as a rookie.
+He's a six-time 20-goal scorer, most recently in 2022-23 (22 goals), but has missed 117 games the past three seasons.

 “Now I have to put in the work,” Laine said.
 “We have a great medical staff, so I’m not worried.”